BetyStr/bp/README.md

 ## Third iteration

-This iteration  aims to practice the work with enumeration type, strings, overriding method `toString()`, and communication between classes.
+This iteration aims to practice the work with enumeration types, strings, overriding method `toString()`, and the communication between classes.

 1. Create an **enumeration type** `PieceType` and define all chess pieces **in the singular**.
 2. Create an **enumeration type** `StateOfGame`.
 It will contain four values